-In a corporate environment, there are many opportunities and reasons to capitalise on this most cost-effective of acts.
+In a corporate environment, getting praise right has clear benefits and has proven to be most cost-effective!
 A study published in the Harvard Business Review in 2010 showed that a mere 0.1% increase in employee engagement at Best Buy, drove $100,000 in operating income to the bottom line of each store per year, with simple recognition being the most important factor.

 - Give praise often.
 The more you reference what's important to you, the more people will focus on that.
 (Read more in this interview).

 Experts stress the importance of specificity.
 Psychologist Dr. Wayne Nemeroff, CEO and co-founder of PsyMax Solutions, says, "Recall a particular situation and describe a specific behaviour; acknowledge the impact the behaviour or action had on the group or the project, or on you."

-A service leaver is like anyone else in that they just want to fit into their new organisation, so perhaps show meaningful appreciation by asking how you can help them make a smooth transition to the world of civilian employment.
-Then you will see the true value that a service leaver can bring to your organisation.
+A service leaver is like anyone else in that they just want to fit into their new organisation, so perhaps show meaningful appreciation by asking how you can help them make a smooth transition to the world of civilian employment (no mean feat!).
+You will soon see the true value that a service leaver can bring to your organisation.

 As we express our gratitude, we must never forget that the highest appreciation is not to utter words, but to live by them.
 John F. Kennedy